 When you begin a SaaS business, your customer acquisition costs are usually high.
 Your customer either has no idea how you are about to make their life easier or your customer is already loyal to another company selling a similar software product/service.

 So how do you steal your competitor's existing customers?
 How do you penetrate the market and sink your venom into the competition's most loyal customers?

 Would a high discount rate reduce your overall revenue?
 Would charging a higher price decrease the customer loyalty of the average customer?

 These are all questions that a new SaaS startup must answer.
 Sometimes, the customer acquisition cost may completely scare new business owners, especially when they see their net profit as negative as a result.

 Also Read: How does Email Authentication Work?

-With a subscription service such as a SaaS, every additional customer does contribute to total revenue, but even if that contribution is marginal or even negative, the monetary value of that customer is not to be based on the current customer transaction.
+With a subscription service such as software, every additional customer does contribute to total revenue, but even if that contribution is marginal or even negative, the monetary value of that customer is not to be based on the current customer transaction.

 Instead, it should be calculated according to the customer lifetime value (CLV).

 Many SaaS businesses are focusing on acquiring new customers, while it is cheaper and possibly easier to reduce the churn rate instead.

 What is CLV and why is it relevant?